Projects and Third Party Funding

 Secondly, we study exciton localization in layered materials, with the perspective to establish a new generation of microcavity-based quantum light sources.
 Light-matter coupling effects will greatly improve the performance of such sources, hence we investigate possibilities of tuning the spectral properties of these localizations via external electric and strain-fields, to gain position control and make use of them as sources of single, indistinguishable photons.

-DFG Project “Light-Matter Coupling and cavity-QED with Moiré Excitons in van der Waals Heterostructures” (Part of priority programme SPP2244)
+DFG Project “Manybody non-linear and coherent phenomena in optical cavities with embedded van der Waals heterostructures: The bosonic versus the fermionic regime” (Part of priority programme SPP2244)

 Project Description